 My approach to targeting striped bass has changed over the years.
 Most people consider cow bass to be structure-oriented fish, hanging in or around nearshore structure while waiting for an easy meal, seeing them as big, fat, lazy fish.
 I see the opposite.
-I see large, fast, broom-tailed torpedoes – true pelagic predators that actively hunt their prey in open water.
+I see large, fast, broom-tailed torpedoes – true pelagic stripers are predators that actively hunt their prey in open water.
 Rather than fishing structure, I prefer fishing bait concentrations.

 Big fish need big meals—and lots of them—to sustain their size.
 The largest groups of big fish always congregate around the highest concentrations of high-calorie baits, and two baits really stand out in my mind when I think big bass: sea herring and bunker.